 This isn’t too surprising given that a classical liberal arts education provides a foundation for whatever fields of study and careers a student chooses!

 At CCA we have one mission: developing a passion for learning in young minds.
 As noted by McKinsey, to succeed in today’s world, students need to learn not just as young adults, but throughout their careers.
 We designed the CCA curriculum to expose students to the languages and great thinkers of the classical world, to train them to communicate effectively, and to build a real desire to understand.

 One of the many ways we differ from other schools is our focus on experiential learning.
-On every Friday in a week without a holiday (like Presidents Day), we have a special, all day program we call "Fifth Day".
-These fall into five categories: the Natural World, STEM, Humanities, Physical Education, and Community Service.
+On every Friday in a week without a holiday (like Presidents Day), we have a special, all-day program we call "Fifth Day."
+These activities fall into four categories: STEM, humanities, physical activity, and service.
 Faculty members lead the activities, sharing their passion with the students and modeling the traits of lifelong learning.
 Sadly, schools have abandoned this classical approach to learning.
 Parents are invited to join us on these days.

-We are currently accepting students into the 8th and 9th grades for the 2021-2022 school year.
+We are currently accepting students into the 8th, 9th, and 10th grades for the upcoming school year.
 If you are interested in learning more about our school and community, please email me at Kelly.Kusch@covingtonclassicalacademy.org